OpenNebula/docs/source/intro_release_notes/release_notes/platform_notes.rst

 Ruby Dependencies
 ~~~~~~~~~~~~~~~~~

-In order to install ruby dependencies, the Server Optional channel needs to be enabled.
+In order to install Ruby dependencies on RHEL, the Server Optional channel needs to be enabled.
 Please refer to `RedHat documentation <https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/>`__ to enable the channel.

-Alternatively, use CentOS 7 repositories to install ruby dependencies.
+Alternatively, use CentOS 7 repositories to install Ruby dependencies.

 Libvirt Version
 ~~~~~~~~~~~~~~~

-The libvirt/qemu packages used in the testing infrastructure are the ones in the ``qemu-ev`` repository.
+The libvirt/QEMU packages used in the testing infrastructure are the ones in the ``qemu-ev`` repository.
 To add this repository you can install the following packages:

 .. prompt:: bash # auto